Robocall targets battleground states with falsehoods about mail-in voting

 Famed for conspiracy theories and slapdash media briefings in Burkman’s driveway, Wohl and Burkman have been booted from social media sites including Twitter for their outlandish claims, including a bogus sexual assault accusation against special counsel Robert S. Mueller III and Democratic presidential candidate Pete Buttigieg.

-Wohl previously recorded robocalls, according to the Daily Beast, which obtained a 2019 call from him, offering cash to Delaware and Pennsylvania residents with evidence of Democratic presidential nominee Joe Biden saying racial epithets.
+Wohl previously recorded robocalls, according to the Daily Beast, which obtained a 2019 call from him, offering cash to Delaware and Pennsylvania residents with evidence of former vice president Joe Biden uttering racial epithets.

 It’s unclear how effective a spin campaign like this could be in the upcoming presidential election, according to Michael McDonald, a political scientist at the University of Florida, but chicanery to suppress minority enfranchisement is nothing new.